 Dominica is a small leeward island in the Eastern Caribbean.
 It’s tucked between the French islands of Martinique and Guadeloupe.
 Though Dominica is small, it’s packed with the most insanely gorgeous nature of all the Caribbean – and is known for having nine volcanos on one small island!

 What makes Dominica different

 Unlike the nearby French island territories, Dominica (pronounced DOM-in-ee-ka, not doh-MIN-ih-ka) is the last Caribbean island with a community of indigenous Carib Kalinagos.
 Their population stands around 3000, and they are doing their best to maintain their community against all outside efforts.

 Dominica is like an antidote to some other Caribbean islands when it comes to getting it right.
 There aren’t any high-rise mega resorts.
 There is just a strong local community and pure nature – including 3 national parks and a hiking path from one end of the island to the other.

-Dominica’s insane raw beauty, rich history, and indigenous people make it a top Caribbean island during normal times.
-During COVID-19, Dominica’s “safe in nature” system makes it THE top pick.
+Dominica’s insane raw beauty, rich history, and indigenous people make it by far my favorite Caribbean island.

 What to Do in Dominica